-- QUALCOMM CDMA Technologies (QCT) develops and supplies CDMA-based integrated circuits and system software for wireless voice and data communications and global positioning products; - QUALCOMM Technology Licensing (QTL) licenses third parties to design, manufacture, and sell products incorporating the Company's CDMA technology; - QUALCOMM Wireless & Internet (QWI) comprised of: - QUALCOMM Internet Services (QIS) provides solutions for wireless service providers as the industry moves toward wireless convergence through the Company's BREW product, an open application platform for CDMA-based wireless devices; - QUALCOMM Digital Media (QDM) develops technologies to support the processing, transmission and management of content for a variety of media applications, including the delivery of digitized motion pictures (Digital Cinema) and highly secure, wireless products for the United States government; and - QUALCOMM Wireless Business Solutions (QWBS) provides satellite and terrestrial-based two-way data messaging and position reporting services to transportation companies and private fleets. - QUALCOMM Strategic Initiatives (QSI) manages the Company's strategic investment activities.
+- QUALCOMM CDMA Technologies (QCT) develops and supplies CDMA-based integrated circuits and system software for wireless voice and data communications and global positioning products; - QUALCOMM Technology Licensing (QTL) licenses third parties to design, manufacture, and sell products incorporating the Company's CDMA technology; - QUALCOMM Wireless & Internet (QWI) comprised of: - QUALCOMM Internet Services (QIS) provides solutions for wireless service providers, handset manufacturers and wireless application developers as the industry moves toward wireless convergence through the Company's complete BREW solution, which includes a software development kit, an open application platform for wireless handsets, and a distribution, billing and payment system; - QUALCOMM Digital Media (QDM) develops technologies to support the processing, transmission and management of content for a variety of media applications, including the delivery of digitized motion pictures (Digital Cinema) and highly secure, wireless products for the United States government; and - QUALCOMM Wireless Business Solutions (QWBS) provides satellite and terrestrial-based two-way data messaging and position reporting services to transportation companies and private fleets. - QUALCOMM Strategic Initiatives (QSI) manages the Company's strategic investment activities.
 QSI makes strategic investments to promote the worldwide adoption of CDMA products and services for wireless voice and Internet data communications, including CDMA carriers and licensed device manufacturers and companies that support the design and introduction of new CDMA-based products or possess unique capabilities or technology.
 QSI also provides financing to CDMA carriers to facilitate the marketing and sale of CDMA equipment by licensed manufacturers.